Omni-guides/Tuxborn/README.md

 - Make a new save and include it the report.
 Save games can be found in Tuxborn/Profiles/[Profile Name]/Saves

 Broken Quests
-- Does reload a earlier save and redoing it fix the issue?
+- Does reloading an earlier save and redoing it fix the issue?
 - Make sure it's broken and that you are not just missing something.
 - What were you doing at the time, where are you, with whom?
 - Did you do anything weird before hand or use setstage in the console?